zsolutions-io/aleo-dcp/README.md

-# Secret Custody Protocol
+# Aleo DCP: Data Custody Protocol

 A MPC protocol built on Aleo to **allow any Aleo program to custody arbitrary private data** that can be programatically withdrawn.
 It enables use cases such as private data NFT marketplace with one click buy or private orders DEXs on Aleo.

 It currently supports unlimited amount of validators that can be dynamically updated through a voting mechanism.
-Validators are incentivized by requester of cusodied data in aleo credits.
+Validators are incentivized with aleo credits fees paid by requester of cusodied data.

 ## How it works?